authelia/authelia/docs/configuration/notifier/smtp.md

 #
 # Notifications are sent to users when they require a password reset, a u2f
 # registration or a TOTP registration.
-# Use only an available configuration: filesystem, smtp
+# Use only an available configuration: filesystem, smtp.
 notifier:
+  # You can disable the notifier startup check by setting this to true.
+  disable_startup_check: false

-  # For testing purpose, notifications can be sent in a file
+  # For testing purpose, notifications can be sent in a file.
   ## filesystem:
   ##   filename: /tmp/authelia/notification.txt